Dingley’s Promise recognises the importance of joining forces with other organisations who are striving to achieve similar aims.

 Recognised by Reading Borough Council, the Quality Standard will enable Dingley’s Promise to be part of a strong ‘unified voice’ to help shape service provision in Reading

 The Newbury Weekly News is proud to have taken over the responsibility of recognising and celebrating business success in West Berkshire and North Hampshire.
 There are nine award categories, each sponsored by a local business with an overall winner in each category receiving the star award at the gala celebration dinner.
-We are incredibly proud to have been shortlisted for an Award in the Charity Category.
+We are incredibly proud to have won an Award in the Charity Category.
+Read more about our success here.

 The Pride of Reading awards celebrate exceptional courage, standards and success from individuals and business’ across Reading.
 The awards are hosted annually by Reading’s very own Chris Tarrant.
 The nomination wishes to recognise our “fantastic work” with children who have additional needs and you can read about our nomination here.